Adventure awaits - before they go, consider cholera protection

 • a Data are derived from Study 1 (NCT02094586).

-• c N represents number of subjects who completed a memory aid.
+• b N represents number of subjects who completed a memory aid.

-The safety of VAXCHORA in children was evaluated in a randomized, placebo-controlled, multicenter clinical trial that included a total of 468 children 2 through 17 years of age
+The safety of VAXCHORA in children was evaluated in a randomized, placebo-controlled, multicenter clinical trial that included a total of 543 children 2 through 17 years of age.
+Randomization was stratified by age, and children were enrolled in 3 separate age cohorts: 12-<18 years (Cohort 1), 6 -<12 years (Cohort 2), and 2-<6 years (Cohort 3).

 The safety analysis set included 468 VAXCHORA recipients and 75 placebo recipients.